Mars program: Mars 4M

-Both landers had a small Mars 'rover' on board, which would move across the surface on skis while connected to the lander with a 15-meter umbilical.
+Both landers had a small Mars rover, PrOP-M, on board, which would move across the surface on skis while connected to the lander with a 15-meter umbilical.
 Two small metal rods were used for autonomous obstacle avoidance, as radio signals from Earth would take too long to drive the rovers using remote control.
 Each rover had both a densitometer and a dynamic penetrometer, to test the density and the bearing strength of the soil.
 Because of the demise of the landers, neither rover saw action.

 The Mars 2 and 3 orbiters sent back a large volume of data covering the period from December 1971 to March 1972, although transmissions continued through August.
 It was announced that Mars 2 and 3 had completed their missions by August 22, 1972, after 362 orbits completed by Mars 2 and 20 orbits by Mars 3.
 The probes sent back a total of 60 pictures.
 The images and data enabled creation of surface relief maps, and gave information on the Martian gravity and magnetic fields.